AetherWorks/SecretSanta/README.md

 ### Rust

-This solution implements Algorithm B.
+This solution implements a variant on Algorithm B. It works sequentially picking pairs and validating them.
+It backtracks and picks again if we pick somebody for themselves.
+If we reach a situation where we are left with only one person picking for themselves we restart.

 #### To Run